janTOffermann/HEPData4ML/README.md

   -s SEP_TRUTH, --sep_truth SEP_TRUTH
                         Whether or not to store truth-level particles in separate arrays.
+  -ns N_SEP_TRUTH, --n_sep_truth N_SEP_TRUTH
+                        How many truth particles to save in separate arrays -- will save the first n as given by the truth selection.
+  -d DIAGNOSTIC_PLOTS, --diagnostic_plots DIAGNOSTIC_PLOTS
+                        Whether or not to make diagnostic plots.
+  -v VERBOSE, --verbose VERBOSE
+                        Verbosity.
+  -h5 HDF5, --hdf5 HDF5
+                        Whether or not to produce final HDF5 files.
+If false, stops after HepMC or Delphes/ROOT file production.
+  -f FORCE, --force FORCE
+                        Whether or not to force generation -- if true, will possibly overwrite existing HepMC files in output directory.
+  -c COMPRESS, --compress COMPRESS
+                        Whether or not to compress HepMC files.
+  -cd CLEAN_DELPHES, --clean-delphes CLEAN_DELPHES
+                        Whether or not to clean up DELPHES/ROOT files.
 ```
 Here are a few notes on the arguments passed to `run.py`: